Help protect little terns, beach visitors urgedPublished Friday, 29th May 2020

 Visitors to a Hartlepool beach are being urged to respect a colony of rare seabirds and avoid disturbing their nests.

-The legally-protected little terns have taken up residence on a stretch of beach at Seaton Carew in recent days, prompting Hartlepool Borough Council to seal off the area.
+The legally-protected little terns have again taken up residence on a stretch of beach at Seaton Carew after nesting there for the first time last year.

 Anyone who witnesses the site being deliberately disturbed or damaged should contact the police on 101.